leftthomas/DaCo/README.md

 # DaCo

-A PyTorch implementation of DaCo based on PG 2021 paper [DaCo: Domain-Agnostic Contrastive Learning for Visual Place Recognition]().
+A PyTorch implementation of DaCo based on the paper [DaCo: Domain-Agnostic Contrastive Learning for Visual Place Recognition]().

 ![Network Architecture](result/structure.png)